The Englishwoman's Domestic Magazine: Corsets

-Corsets and tight-lacing were extensively explored by EMD.
+Corsets and tight-lacing were extensively explored by EDM.
 Tight-lacing was used as a way to enhance a women's figure, as it gradually added pressure on her waist to make it smaller over time.
-Some women slept in their corsets in hopes of tying it tighter in the morning.
 EDM had a correspondence column called, “The Corset Correspondence”.
 Two columns “Cupids Letter-Bag” and “Englishwoman’s Conversazione” were later combined into “The Conversazione””.
 The editors “decided to create some detached volumes about the themes due to the profit that this topic brought in.
 The Corset and the Crinoline (later republished as The Freaks of Fashion) and a History of the Rod”.

-EDM became a source of information for Victorian women.
-It sparked controversy, especially in terms of fashion and the pressures it put on women to look a certain way in a society obsessed with appearance.
-Corsets became the rage.
-Young girls, sometimes under the age of ten, were forced to tighten their waists before puberty.
-For instance, “The Englishwoman’s Domestic Magazine of September 1872 included a pattern and sketch for a garment called baby stays, which were not boned but could be tied tightly”.
-“L. Thompson, a correspondent in the Englishwoman’s Domestic Magazine, not only recommended putting young girls in stays at an early age, but suggested that it was actually the common practice: ”It is seldom that girls are allowed to attain the age of fourteen or fifteen before commencing stays.
-The great secret is to begin their use as early as possible, and no…severe compression will be requisite.
-It seems absurd to allow the waist to grow large and clumsy, and then reduce it again to more elegant proportions by means which must at first be more less productive of inconvenience””.

-The idea was to direct body growth to minimize the possibility of an unfashionable figure.
 Corseting girls and the health (mental and physical) problems it could create was a frequent discussion point.
-“In 1867 an innocent letter from a mother worried about the use of corsets in her daughter’s school sparked a long discussion, in which the connection between tight-lacing, torture and pleasure was made explicit.
+The EDM has been used uncritically as evidence of tight-lacing during the period before the rise of dress history as a discipline with better resource in archives.
+An example is Robert's 1977 book which takes the correspondence at face value: “In 1867 an innocent letter from a mother worried about the use of corsets in her daughter’s school sparked a long discussion, in which the connection between tight-lacing, torture and pleasure was made explicit.
 Right when the “corset correspondence” ended, a more sadistic subject rose, concerning the habit of whipping to control female servants and girls”.
 Furthermore, “a letter, which started the long discussion of tight-lacing, came from a mother complaining that she had left her “merry, romping girl” in a “large and fashionable boarding school near London” when she went abroad.
 On her return four years later she saw a “tall pale young lady glide slowly in with measured gait and languidly embrace me”; her absurdly small waist explained her change in demeanor”.